 Then Now Wow

-The History Center’s Then Now Wow exhibition is a kid-friendly, interactive experience that tells the story of Minnesota through a variety of “Wow!” moments that helped shape the state.
-Touching on Native communities both historically and today, fur trading, the iron range and waves of immigration over the years, it offers kids a fun way to think three-dimensionally about different facets of Minnesota history.
+The History Center’s Then Now Wow exhibition is a kid-friendly, interactive experience showcasing a variety of “Wow!” moments that helped shape Minnesota.
+Touching on Native communities both historically and today, fur trading, the iron range and waves of immigration over the years, Then Now Wow offers kids a fun way to think three-dimensionally about different facets of Minnesota history.

 Minnesota, in many ways, is defined by its extreme climate: the summer humidity, the winter blizzards, plus plenty of thunderstorms, tornadoes, ice storms, flooding events and droughts along the way.
 The Weather Permitting exhibition captures the extremes of Minnesota weather history, using those moments to help share the story of the state’s climate.
 The exhibition has a number of eye-popping pieces, including a model-size replica of the 1986 Winter Carnival Palace, which in real life was 128 feet and lit by a computerized lighting system.